sphen13/Notepad/_posts/2017-12-09-munki-proxy.md

   gzip on;
 ```

-Now i added a log format to include whether we had a cache HIT or MISS.
+Now i added a log format to include whether we had a cache _HIT_ or _MISS_.
 Might as well see how efficient we are being.

 ```
   # log format definition